 A butterfly garden and an abundance of rainforest birds and other bird species can be seen at the Hilo zoo.
 Some of the birds visitors might spot include the endangered Nene (the Hawaii state bird), macaws, parrots, and toucans.

-Pana'ewa Rainforest Zoo and Gardens may be small, but it is packed with interesting and unusual animals such as Honeybears, Spider Monkeys, Squirrel Monkeys, 2-toed Sloths, Giant Anteaters, a Green Iguana, a Leopard Gecko, Snapping Turtles, Box Turtles, a pair of Red Tegus named Mr. and Mrs. Pickles, and Ringtailed Lemurs.
+Pana'ewa Rainforest Zoo and Gardens may be small (only 12 acres), but it is packed with interesting and unusual animals such as Honeybears, Spider Monkeys, Squirrel Monkeys, 2-toed Sloths, Giant Anteaters, a Green Iguana, a Leopard Gecko, Snapping Turtles, Box Turtles, a pair of Red Tegus named Mr. and Mrs. Pickles, and Ringtailed Lemurs.

 For nearly 15 years the key attraction to the Hilo zoo was a beautiful white bengal tiger named Namaste.
 Raised from infancy by a Las Vegas magician, Namaste was born on September 30, 1998.
 He arrived in Hilo when he was 7-months old.